Employment and Support Allowance

 You will be sent 2 copies of the mandatory reconsideration notice.
-This is the Department for Work and Pensions decision and they will provide you with details of what form you can appeal with (the SSCS1, or NOA1(SS) in Northern Ireland) and how to get it.
+This is the Department for Work and Pensions decision.
+To appeal, use form SSCS1 if you live in England, Wales or Scotland or form NOA1(SS) in Northern Ireland.

-When you complete the appeal form, you should list all of the descriptors you think apply to you (see our ESA supplementary guidance [PDF, 95KB]).
+When you complete the appeal form, you should list all of the descriptors you think apply to you (see our Supplementary guidance on the Work Capability Assessment [PDF, 95KB]).

 The form will also ask if you want to attend an appeal hearing.
 You stand a much better chance of winning your case if you do.

 Appeal papers will then be sent to you.
 These will contain the report from the face-to-face assessment that was used in making the decision.
 This will show you where you need to dispute it or where misunderstandings have occurred.

 Try to get medical evidence to back up your case.
 For example, you could get a letter from your Parkinson’s nurse confirming which descriptors they think apply to you.

 Send a copy of this evidence to the tribunal before your appeal hearing.

 You might want to contact an advice centre, such as Citizens Advice, to see if they can give you some guidance and perhaps represent you at the tribunal.